 Puppy-proof before you bring your new friend home.
-You’ll protect both your pup and your belongings.
+Protect both your pup and your belongings.

 Your pup needs vaccinations to protect him from serious, and sometimes fatal, diseases.
-Most pups get a series of shots that starts sometime between six and eight weeks, and ends at about the twentieth week.
+Most pups get shots that start sometime between six and eight weeks and end at about the twentieth week.

-Young pups can’t walk around in public places, because they’re still vulnerable to catching dog diseases.
+Young pups shouldn’t walk in public places because they’re still vulnerable to dog diseases.
 Ask your vet when your pup will be ready to go out and about, but it will probably be sometime around four to six months.

 For a safe, friendly, and confident dog, expose your puppy to everything and anything he’ll do or see as an adult.
 This includes:

 - A wide variety of new people

 - Other dogs and pets